 Der Studiengang im Detail

-The master’s Program culminates in a 24-week period devoted to a research project, combined with the writing and defense of a master’s thesis.
-Through their master’s thesis, students prove their skills in conducting independent and responsible research.
-Additionally, the final module includes additional courses such as a research seminar and colloquia.
+The Master’s Program culminates in a 24-week period devoted to the research, writing and defense of a Master’s Thesis.
+Through their Master’s Thesis, students prove their skills in conducting independent and responsible research.

 Sprechstunden, Aushänge, Änderungen des Lehrangebots

-Inhaltliche und spezifische Fragen des Studiums, Studienaufbau, Stundenplan, fachliche Schwerpunkte
+Inhaltliche und spezifische Fragen des Studiums, Studienaufbau, fachliche Schwerpunkte